 In the eviction scene where Guillermo Cortez is murdered for his land one of the henchmen is armed with a Henry Repeating Rifle which was not developed and patented until 1860 and produced for the Union in very limited quantities during the early years of the Civil War.

-Nitoglycerin was first synthesized by Italian chemist Arcanio Sobrero at the University of Turin in 1847 but Alfred Nobel was still blowing up his factories in Sweden as late as 1864 trying to produce it commercially.
-Nitro wasn't introduced to California until 1866 when the Central Pacific Railroad imported three crates to blast the Summit tunnel through the Sierra Nevadas, one of which exploded destroying the Wells Fargo office in San Francisco killing 15 people.
+Nitoglycerin was first synthesized by Italian chemist Arcanio Sobrero at the University of Turin in 1847 but Alfred Nobel was not issued a patent on 'blasting oil' until 1863 (13 years after the year the story is set in).
+Nobel was still blowing up his factories in Heleneborg, Sweden 1864 and Krummel, Germany 1865 trying to produce it commercially.
+Nitro wasn't introduced to California until 1866, the same year Nobel established the United States Blasting Oil company when the Central Pacific Railroad acquired three crates to blast the Summit tunnel through the Sierra Nevadas, a handling accident caused an explosion which destroyed the Wells Fargo office in San Francisco killing 15 people.

 California became a state in September 1850.
 The story is set in California prior to statehood.
 Abraham Lincoln was not the President of the United States and would not become the President of the United States until March of 1861.
 Millard Fillmore (1850-1853) was President of the United States when California was admitted to the Union, otherwise Zachary Taylor (1849-1850) would have held the office.